zerodevapp/zerodev-examples/README.md

 3. **Setup environment variables**

-   Copy the `.env.example` file to `.env` and fill in the required values.
+   Copy the `.env.example` file to `.env` and fill in the required values (most examples only require a few of these env vars)

    ```bash
     cp .env.example .env